 For those lactose-intolerant folks, I was able to get all three dairy products in a lactose-free milk.
 It came out creamy and delicious and just like it should be!

 It comes out at about 16 cups and fit into 3 mason jars perfectly.
 Okay, I admit one of the jars had a weee bit less in from the taste taste.

-When served, I plan on whipping up some sweetened egg whites until fluffy and sprinkling with fresh nutmeg.
+When served, whip up some sweetened egg whites until fluffy and peaks form, and sprinkling with fresh nutmeg.
 I was speaking to my nail girl today and we were actually talking about our love of eggnog.
 The whipped egg white is a childhood memory of hers and to me it sounded like the perfect addition.

 - 12 large eggs separated